-Pregnancy and Coffee
+Pregnancy and Caffeine

 Pregnancy wellness advocates have long wondered and studied about coffee during pregnancy and the effects of coffee’s natural caffeine stimulant on a pregnancy.
 For a lengthy time, it was advised to forego one’s beloved caffeine during pregnancy, however science has provided some parameters that are worth exploring.